xbmc/kodi-tv/src/content/article/kodi-20-1-nexus-release/index.md

 **Python**

 * A bump of cPython to 3.11.2 was made to fix an upstream issue with the `ElementTree` binary module.
-This fixes crashes on android when an addon installed uses the common ElementTree python module.
+This fixes crashes on Android when an installed addon uses the common `ElementTree` Python module.

 **Subtitles**